House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Contractor Saw

 A contractor saw features an iron table that stands on four legs.
-The tilt mechanism and the motor both bolt on to the bottom of the table and are exposed.
-These tables are heavy, but you can move them, and they usually have motors around 1.5 horsepower.
-These saws are much less expensive than cabinet maker saws, and the exposed nature of the motor makes it easier to maintain.
-Still, because the parts are exposed, it’s less aesthetically pleasing.
+The tilt mechanism and the motor both bolt onto the bottom of the table and are exposed.
+These tables are heavy, but you can move them, and they usually have motors of around 1.5 horsepower.
+They are much less expensive than cabinet maker saws, and the exposed nature of the motor makes it easier to maintain.
+Still, because the parts are exposed, the saw is less aesthetically pleasing.

 a contractor table saw